 Most people have at least one scar on their body that bothers them.
 Scars come from trauma or surgery, and while they can’t be totally removed, their appearance can be significantly minimized using steroids, dermal fillers, or scar revision surgery.
+If you are looking for scar revision in Upper East Side, Dr. Reitzen can help.

 The way a scar heals is dependent on several factors including the location of the injury, genetics, tension under closure, and the surgical technique used.
 Dr. Shari Reitzen is well-versed in the mechanics of skin closure and scar revision, and she has the ability to achieve finer scars through various techniques in tissue manipulation and suturing.